JoeFirebaugh/grunt-lockfile/README.md

 > Add a lockfile to your grunt build to keep multiple instance of the build from running at the same time.

+## Why use a grunt-lockfile?
+When using grunt builds in Webstorm with a file watcher tasks, it's a common problem that multiple file edits will create a storm of grunt builds.
+These storms can cause Webstorm to thrash, forcing you to have to close the application and reopen.
+This grunt plugin will stop multiple grunt executions from running, preventing resource startvation within Webstorm.

 ## Getting Started
 This plugin requires Grunt.